DWTechs/Passken.js/README.md

 ## Usage

-Example of use with Express.js using ES6 module format
+Usage example of use with Express.js using ES6 module format

 ```javascript